 The Van Dyke oxide copper project (100% owned by Desert Fox) is located in the Globe-Miami Mining District in Arizona.
-The Globe-Miami district hosts the Pinto Valley, Carlota and Miami-Inspiration (all currently in operation) copper mines.
-The Van Dyke property was mined in the early 1900s using underground mining methods.
-Between 1968 and 1980 Occidental Minerals Corporation ("Occidental") explored and completed two in-situ leaching ("ISL") tests in a portion of the Van Dyke copper deposit.
-Occidental stated that in their opinion, the work completed demonstrated the technical viability of an in-situ leach operation for the Van Dyke oxide copper deposit.
+Between 1968 and 1980 Occidental Minerals Corporation completed a significant amount of exploration and completed two successful ISL tests in a portion of the Van Dyke copper deposit.

-The NI-43-101 Technical Report entitled "Preliminary Economic Assessment Technical Report for the Van Dyke Copper Project" ("PEA") with an effective date of November 18, 2015 was prepared under the direction of Moose Mountain Technical Services ("MMTS"), Mr. Jim Gray, P. Eng. et al as Qualified Persons.
-The PEA is the first National Instrument 43-101 Technical Report undertaken on the Van Dyke copper project.
+The NI-43-101 Technical Report entitled "Preliminary Economic Assessment Technical Report for the Van Dyke Copper Project" dated November 18, 2015 was prepared under the direction of Moose Mountain Technical Services, Mr. Jim Gray, P.Eng., et al as Qualified Persons.

-The PEA suggests that Van Dyke is a technically sound in-situ leach ("ISL") copper project, utilizing underground access and conventional solvent extraction and electrowinning ("SX-EW") recovery methods with low cash costs, strong cash flow, an after-tax Net Present Value ("NPV") of \$US149.5 million and Internal Rate of Return ("IRR") of 27.9%.
+The PEA suggests that Van Dyke is a technically sound ISL copper project, utilizing underground access and conventional SX-EW recovery methods with low cash costs, strong cash flow, an after-tax NPV of US \$149.5 million and IRR of 27.9%.